Plastic Is Already In Blood. Now It Maybe In Our Brains, Research says

 Environmentalists have been warning about plastic pollution for decades.
-But still, plastic has permeated our lives and every corner of our planet as it is ubiquitous - from milk cartons to window frames we manufacture a myriad of plastic materials.
-And now, researchers at University of Vienna have discovered that Plastic Is Already In Blood, it can reach our brain.
-The findings are based on an experiment with mice in which they given drinking water containing plastic.
-Scientists were shocked to find that particles of plastic reached the mince's brain just two hours after they ingested it.
+But plastic has permeated our lives and every corner of our planet as it is ubiquitous—from milk cartons to window frames, we manufacture many plastic materials.
+And now, researchers at the University of Vienna have discovered that plastic is already in the blood and can reach our brains.
+The findings are based on an experiment with mice who were given drinking water containing plastic.

+Scientists were shocked to find that particles of plastic reached the mince's brain just two hours after it was ingested.
 "Once in the brain, plastic particles could increase the risk of inflammation, neurological disorders or even neurodegenerative diseases such as Alzheimer's or Parkinson's," Lukas Kenner, one of the researchers, was quoted as saying in a statement by The Guardian.

 However, he added that more research is needed to determine the relationship between plastics and these brain disorders.